 I recently went on a health retreat hosted by Tanya Zuckerbrot of F-Factor to the Gold Door Spa in Escondido, California.
-Tanya is a dear friend of my and as soon as I found out about this retreat I told her to sign me up!
-It was truly one of the most life changing experiences.
 I met so many like-minded women, who I quickly became friends with and made some incredible memories that I will cherish forever.
 During the stay, each guest got their own private villa, and received a personal trainer every day, 3 massages, 2 facials, a body wrap, and the choice of a mani or pedi.

 I will walk you through what the retreat looked like below.

 The first day of our arrival, we were welcomed by Tanya and had a two hour education lesson led by her and her associate Maria.
 This was one of my favorite lectures as they explained in detail that carbs don’t make people fat.
 In fact, excess carbs are what contribute to weight gain.
 They explained that put simply, our bodies are like a car.
 You want to fill the car with gas, but if you put too much, the tank will overflow.
 Our bodies are the same when it comes to storing carbs.
 Unlike a car that has one tank, we have two tanks which consist of our liver and muscles.
 Carbs are stored in the liver and in the muscles, but when we add too much, these two tanks will overflow.
 This is when the excess carbs are converted into sugar and then stored into fat.
 Therefore, carbs on their own don’t make people fat, the excess carbs that can’t be stored in the tank is what makes people fat.
 The F-Factor diet guarantees that you eat enough carbs for energy but do not exceed what your body can store as glycogen.
 As a result, you still get to eat carbs while losing weight.